Chap0815/Obsidian_LLM_Trading_Bot/README.md

 | Gate.io | ✅ | ✅ | |
 | MEXC | ✅ | ✅ | |

-> ⭐ When switching to a different exchange, run the **Optimizer** to adjust parameters.
+> ⭐ When switching to a different exchange, **run the Optimizer** to adjust parameters to that venue's fee structure and liquidity.

 ---